gjvis/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] back: customize React Admin to display more information on datagrid, and customize form in book edition per example
 - [ ] back: keep EasyAdminBundle or React Admin: make a choice coz both are doing the same, i need to measure differences, and also the ease to do custom screen (change forms, manage rights...)
 - [ ] front: create another route with VueJS that use GQL instead of REST
+- [ ] front: add storyBook package for VueJS and Angular and use it to manage and test our components
 - [x] quality: code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file: **I decided to keep php_cs_fixer because it's more complete!**
 - [ ] quality: transform this project into a meta package that will install all requirements for JS app within Symfony (like does laravel)
 - [x] security: check if i need the JMSSerializerBundle or if the serializer component is enough (if autowiring runs well, why not): **I prefer to use Symfony serializer, it's enough**